3rd Hussars: P-T

 Spark, TH | 4289 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal. |

-Speers, D | 35941 | Private | The Great War 1914-18.
-Awarded the British War medal and Victory medal. |
+Speers, DJ | 35941 | Private | Biography David John Speers was born in Belfast in 1891.
+He enlisted on the 29th of June 1917 and was discharged on the 29th of November 1919.
+The Great War 1914-18.
+Awarded the British War medal and Victory medal.
+David got married in March 1929. |

 Spence, D | 301510 | Private | The Great War 1914-18.
 Awarded the British War medal and Victory medal. |